superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Conceputal Design/Conceptual Design.md

 ## Introduction

-The introduction is intended to reintroduce the fully formulated problem.
+The following conceptual design wll lay out the general solution to the DARPA triage drone challenge [1].

 ## Restating the Fully Formulated Problem